Select Page

 An old snapshot of Bloomberg.com can be found on the way back machine and shows just how primitive things looked in 1996 despite being five years late.

 Not all sites had to be like this.
 However, there were sites with authentic colors and even logos!
-For example, McDonald’s had a website full of its trademark mark look.
-The red on the page would have left you thinking that this was a massive jump in technology and that having color was “impressive” at the time.
+For example, McDonald’s had a website with its trademark mark look.
+The red on the page would have left you thinking that this was a massive technological jump and that having color was “impressive” at the time.
 But, this website was somewhat of a disaster.
 It’s good that it was pretty empty because reading more than a couple of lines off the tomato red background with yellow cheese writing would have given even Ronald McDonald a migraine.

-If you look at the McDonald’s website, it seems like they’ve come a long way.
-Their use of red is very sparse, and they instead use lots of blacks, whites, and dark grays.
+If you look at the McDonald’s website, you’ll see that it has come a long way.
+The use of red is very sparse, and instead, there are lots of blacks, whites, and dark grays.
 This is a huge step because it makes everything legible and toned down.

 Apple & Microsoft

 Things weren’t always hideous when it came to ’90s web pages.
-In 1998 Apple made great use of pictures and minimalism to make a website that would still stand well today.
+In 1998 Apple made great use of pictures and minimalism to make a website that still stands well today.
 Microsoft.com from 1999 stood out.
 This website wasn’t the flashiest or aesthetically pleasing as the Apple website, but it did a great job separating the paragraphs on the page to make them all readable.
 Also, the blue color shows what was clickable and what wasn’t.
-This Microsoft website’s key goal was to make it usable for “anyone.”
+The key goal of this Microsoft website was to make it usable for “anyone.”

 Hamburger Menu